 On this page

-If your company's annual energy consumption exceeds 50,000 kWh (electricity) or 25,000 m3 (gas), the Activities Decree stipulates that you must take energy-saving measures and report your what measures you have taken to save energy.
+Does your company's annual energy consumption exceed 50,000 kWh of electricity or 25,000 m3 of gas (equivalent)?
+The Activities Decree (Activiteitenbesluit) states that you must take energy-saving measures.
+You also need to report what measures you have taken to save energy.

 Reporting energy-saving measures